tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 on its northbound and southbound interfaces.

 This document introduces the notion of a slice aggregate which comprises of one of more IETF network slice traffic streams.
-It discusses how a slice policy can be used to realize a slice aggregate by instantiating specific control plane and data plane behaviors on select topological elements in packet networks.
-The onus is on the IETF Network Slice Controller to maintain the mapping between a slice aggregate and one or more IETF network slices.
+It describes how a slice policy can be used to realize a slice aggregate by instantiating specific control and data plane behaviors on select topological elements in IP/MPLS networks.
+The onus is on the IETF Network Slice Controller to maintain the mapping between one or more IETF network slices and a slice aggregate.
 The mechanisms used by the controller to determine the mapping are outside the scope of this document.
-The focus of this document is on mechanisms that come into play at the device and the network resource level for catering to network slicing requirements in packet networks.
+The focus of this document is on the mechanisms required at the device level to address the requirements of network slicing in packet networks.

 In a Differentiated Service (Diffserv) domain {{?RFC2475}}, packets requiring